-French knots are used to stitch centers of flowers, initials and to fill in stitch.
+French knots are used to stitch centres of flowers, initials and to fill in stitch.
 The easy way to stitch french knot is to use small back stitches.
 French knot can be used in combination with other stitches to enclose borders in outline and also in chain stitches.

 Making French Knots Online Instructions